dlidstrom/EventStoreLite/README.md

     }

 Note here that the event class derives from the generic base class `Event`, parameterized with the domain model class.
 The reason for this is to tie the event class to the domain model class.
-It will become clear once we start subscribing to events published from our domain model.
+It will become clear why once we start subscribing to events published from our domain model.

 ## Adding behaviour to `Account`

 Let's add a scenario to the `Account` class.
 We want the account to be inactive until it has been activated.
-Once activated we want to be able to verify passwords.
+Once activated we want to be able to validate passwords.
 This means we need to supply a password when activating the account.
-An inactive account should not verify passwords.
+An inactive account should not be able to validate passwords.

 First test: